neonlabsorg/examples/simple-erc20-spl-hardhat/README.md

 This project contains only one deployment script which performs two actions:

-1. Deploying test ERC20 smart-contract
+1. Deploying test ERC20 for SPL smart-contract
-2. Minting 100 TPL token
+2. Minting 100000000000 TPL token
    to **account #1** specified in **hardhat.config.js** file on line 9

 In migration command output, in the line `Contract address is: 0x49DCDEc367bba4271876259AE473890aa5AABc2e` is our